Liberal democracy: Limited voter turnout

 Low voter turnout, whether the cause is disenchantment, indifference or contentment with the status quo, may be seen as a problem, especially if disproportionate in particular segments of the population.
 Although turnout levels vary greatly among modern democratic countries and in various types and levels of elections within countries, at some point low turnout may prompt questions as to whether the results reflect the will of the people, whether the causes may be indicative of concerns to the society in question, or in extreme cases the legitimacy of the electoral system.
 Get out the vote campaigns, either by governments or private groups, may increase voter turnout, but distinctions must be made between general campaigns to raise the turnout rate and partisan efforts to aid a particular candidate, party or cause.
+Other alternatives include increased use of absentee ballots, or other measures to ease or improve the ability to vote, including electronic voting.
 Several nations have forms of compulsory voting, with various degrees of enforcement.
 Proponents argue that this increases the legitimacy—and thus also popular acceptance—of the elections and ensures political participation by all those affected by the political process and reduces the costs associated with encouraging voting.
 Arguments against include restriction of freedom, economic costs of enforcement, increased number of invalid and blank votes and random voting.

-Other alternatives include increased use of absentee ballots, or other measures to ease or improve the ability to vote, including electronic voting.

-Ethnic and religious conflicts

-For historical reasons, many states are not culturally and ethnically homogeneous.
-There may be sharp ethnic, linguistic, religious and cultural divisions.
-In fact, some groups may be actively hostile to each other.
-A democracy, which by definition allows mass participation in decision-making, theoretically also allows the use of the political process against 'enemy' groups.

-The collapse of the Soviet Union and the partial democratisation of Soviet bloc states was followed by wars in the former Yugoslavia, in the Caucasus and in Moldova.
-Nevertheless, some people believe that the fall of communism and the increase in the number of democratic states were accompanied by a sudden and dramatic decline in total warfare, interstate wars, ethnic wars, revolutionary wars and the number of refugees and displaced people (worldwide, not in the countries of the former sovietic bloc).
-However, this trend can be attributed to the end of Cold War and the natural exhaustion of said conflicts, many of which were fueled by the Soviet Union and the United States (see also the section below on majoritarianism and democratic peace theory).

-In her book World on Fire, Yale Law School professor Amy Chua posits that "when free market democracy is pursued in the presence of a market-dominant minority, the almost invariable result is backlash.
-This backlash typically takes one of three forms.
-The first is a backlash against markets, targeting the market-dominant minority's wealth.
-The second is a backlash against democracy by forces favorable to the market-dominant minority.
-The third is violence, sometimes genocidal, directed against the market-dominant minority itself".